yelhsams/full-stack-starter/README.md

   Use the *Docker QuickStart shell* installed with Docker Toolbox to open a command-line shell that launches Docker for you when it starts.
 On Windows, right-click on the shotcut and Run as Administrator.
 Note: this can take a long time to start, depending upon your computer, as it needs to start a virtual machine running Linux.

   The virtual machine will have its own, separate IP address on your computer.
-In the ```.env``` file (see step 4 in Getting Started), replace *localhost* with *192.168.99.100* in the BASE_HOST and BASE_URL variables.
-To confirm that this is the correct IP address, run this command in the command-line shell:
+To view this IP address, run this command in the command-line shell:

   ```
   docker-machine ip